There are 3 things that you’ll find in every GREAT web design…

 If you haven’t heard about Chris Pearson’s excursion into Golden Ratio typography, I’ll sum it up real quick:

-Chris discovered one of the best ways to set type on web pages involved taking advantage of what’s known as the Golden Ratio, a math equation that dictates everything in nature (from galaxy spirals, to sunflower seed arrangements, to even how to take an aesthetically pleasing photograph).
+Chris discovered one of the best ways to set type on web pages involved taking advantage of what’s known as the Golden Ratio, a proportion often found in nature (from galaxy spirals, to sunflower seed arrangements, to even how to take an aesthetically pleasing photograph).

 And that’s why Thesis 2.0 bakes this Golden Ratio typography formula INTO Thesis 2.0.
 No code, no calculator, no developer necessary.
 Thesis 2.0 just does it.